grafana/grafana/docs/sources/enterprise/access-control/usage-scenarios.md

 If you want your users who have `Viewer` organization role to create reports, you have two options:

-1. First option is to create a built-in role assignment and map `fixed:reporting:admin:edit` predefined role to the `Viewer` built-in role.
-Note that `fixed:reporting:admin:edit` predefined role allows doing more than creating reports.
-Refer to [predefined roles]({{< relref "./roles.md#predefined-roles" >}}) for full list of permission assignments.
+1. First option is to create a built-in role assignment and map `fixed:reporting:admin:edit` fixed role to the `Viewer` built-in role.
+Note that `fixed:reporting:admin:edit` fixed role allows doing more than creating reports.
+Refer to [fixed roles]({{< relref "./roles.md#fixed-roles" >}}) for full list of permission assignments.
 1. Second option is to [create a custom role]({{< ref "#create-your-custom-role" >}}) with `reports.admin:write` permission, and create a built-in role assignment for `Viewer` organization role.

 ## Prevent Grafana Admin from creating and inviting users